 Best way to treat and prevent mouth acne, according to dermatologists

-You need the right skincare routine.
+You need the proper skincare routine.

 Use a medicated BHA cleanser.

-Benzoyl peroxide (BPO) is another non-prescription ingredient that works as a gentle micro-exfoliating agent by increasing skin cells' turnover rate and removing the harmful mixture of dead skin and sebum the pores.
+Benzoyl peroxide (BPO) is another non-prescription ingredient that works as a gentle micro-exfoliating agent by increasing skin cells' turnover rate and removing the harmful mixture of dead skin and sebum from the pores.
 Since it is antimicrobial, BPO will reduce acne-causing bacteria on the skin's surface, leading to fewer breakouts and plugged pores.

-Incorporate retinol into your routine
+Incorporate retinol into your routine.

 Struggle with razor bumps?
 Adopt a proper shaving regime